MichelePipi/DisciplineX/README.md

 7. The plugin should now be installed and ready to use.

 # How to Use
-This plugin has  a variety of commands at the
+This plugin has  a variety of commands at the user's disposal.
+The following commands are:

+- /unban
+- /unmute
+- /warn
+- /kick
+- /ban
+- /blame
+- /refreshdatabase
+- /checkdb
+- /punish